Hardaway lands first commitment for 2023 - NewsBreak

 Hardaway lands first commitment for 2023

-MEMPHIS – Gearing up for the 2022 season, Penny Hardaway landing his first commitment for the class of 2023.
+MEMPHIS – Gearing up for the 2022 season, Penny Hardaway landed his first commitment for the class of 2023.

-Former Marion high school standout Ryan Forrest giving a verbal commit to the Tigers Monday.
+Former Marion High School standout Ryan Forrest gave a verbal commit to the Tigers Monday.

 For the latest news, weather, sports, and streaming video, head to WREG.com.